-Syllabus is a national programme delivered by Studio Voltaire, Wysing Arts Centre, Eastside Projects, Iniva and Spike Island.
+The Syllabus is a national, collaboratively-produced alternative learning programme, delivered by Studio Voltaire; Wysing Arts Centre, Cambridge; Eastside Projects, Birmingham; Iniva (Institute of International Visual Arts), London; and Spike Island, Bristol.

 Syllabus V aimed to reach artists with a range of practices and artistic approaches and bring together individuals from across the UK.
 Syllabus V selected artists were: Sophie Blagden, Juliet Davis-Dufayard, Yuxin Jiang, Hwa Young Jung, Sarai Kirshner, Jack Lewdjaw, Sarah Maple, Duncan Poulton and Aliaskar Torkaliaskari.